Amishkaz/library/README.md

 sudo mysql_secure_installation

-Find the line that reads bind-address = 127.0.0.1 and change it to the private IP address of your EC2 instance.
+Find the line that reads bind-address = database and change it to the private IP address of your EC2 instance.
 Save and close the file. sudo vi /etc/mysql/mysql.conf.d/mysqld.cnf

 sudo systemctl restart mysql